How to Care for Formica Cinerea

 In my opinion, when it comes to choosing a formicarium for Formica cinerea, the best choice would be a Ytong nest.

-Ytong is a particular type of aerated concrete, usually used in construction.
+Ytong is a specific type of aerated concrete, usually used in construction.
 It is very popular in ant keeping for its moisture-retention properties, and it’s perfect for housing a colony of this species.

 Another advantage of using this type of nest is that it creates a strong contrast with the ants.
-The workers of this species are of a very dark color, almost black, and given that the Ytong is almost always completely white, it makes watching the ants extremely easy and enjoyable!
+The workers of this species are very dark in color, almost black, and since Ytong is almost always completely white, it makes watching the ants extremely easy and enjoyable!

 You can easily find this type of nest online.
-If you instead like DIY projects or if you don’t wanna spend a lot of money on a nest, this material is very easy to sculpt!
+If you prefer DIY projects or don’t want to spend a lot of money on a nest, this material is very easy to sculpt!
 You can easily create all the chambers just by using a screwdriver!

-Online you can find a lot of tutorials on how to build one of these!
+Online, you can find many tutorials on how to build one of these!
 Like this one!

 Sandwich Nest